sushma110396/kueue/benchmark/node-feasibility/README.md

 1. Submit all unschedulable workloads.
 2. Submit all runnable workloads.

-This simulates a realistic scenario where invalid workloads enter the queue before runnable workloads, competing for the same ClusterQueue quota.
+This models a realistic burst in which infeasible workloads arrive ahead of runnable workloads and compete for the same ClusterQueue quota.

 ---

 ## Benchmark Results

-The benchmark compares the baseline scheduler with the modified scheduler across all three workload mixes.
+The following sections compare the baseline scheduler with the modified scheduler using the representative 30/30 workload mix.
+Results from all workload mixes are summarized in the charts below.

-The accompanying charts summarize:

-- Runnable workload admissions
-- ClusterQueue quota reserved by unschedulable workloads
-- Runnable workload admission rate

 ---